encord-team/encord-client-python/docs/source/tutorials/projects.rst

     If your project contains videos and images, you can only choose the "CVAT for images 1.1" in which case you will loose interpolation information across video frames.

-Once this is downloaded, you can unzip the file to create the directory which contains all your images/videos and also the `annotations.xml` file which contains your CVAT ontology, CVAT labels, and CVAT tags (which are the equivalent of Encord Classifications for entire images/frames).
+Once this is downloaded, you can unzip the file to create a directory which contains all your images/videos, together with an `annotations.xml` file which contains your CVAT ontology, CVAT labels, and CVAT tags (which are the equivalent of Encord Classifications for entire images/frames).

-Importing with our Python SDK
+Importing with the |sdk|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block::